athena-ceo/trusted-service/README.md

 - The requester is describing his situation and need in natural language
 - A **LLM-based text analyzer** is determining the intent among a list of predefined ones, and is extracting structured information from the natural language message
-- Ths user is confirming the intent and extracted data
+- The user is confirming the intent and extracted data
 - A **rule-based decision engine** is determining the case priority and where to route the case
 - A **distribution component** (e-mail, ticketing, case management) is posting the case along with insight to help the agent process the case